Fish oils have now been prescribed and used for several health conditions for many years. Some conditions are

-This list is only a small part of the disorders that can be affected by imbalance in essential fatty acid ratios .
+This list is only a small part of the disorders affected by an imbalance in essential fatty acid ratios.

 What are the benefits of consuming Omega -3 fatty acids?

-They all contribute to the proper functioning of cells and organs of the body and as listed above help with healing many disorders .
-Omega -3 ‘s contribute to correct balance ratios required by the body to maintain health of the cells.
+They all contribute to the proper functioning of cells and organs of the body and, as listed above, help with healing many disorders.
+Omega -3’s contribute to correct balance ratios required by the body to maintain the health of the cells.

-Are there any negative effects from consuming Omega – 3 fatty acids ?
+Are there any adverse effects from consuming Omega – 3 fatty acids?

-None, except those who are taking blood thinners should take small amounts of fish oil with caution .
-Occasionally consumers will complain of a fishy aftertaste or reflux but that is now alleviated with enteric coated capsules which dissolve in the lower intestine .
-Of course if too much fish oil is consumed at one time ,then since it is an oil , then nausea may occur due to the liver being overburdened at that time.
-This is more likely to happen to seniors whose digestion is often impaired .
+Occasionally consumers will complain of a fishy aftertaste or reflux that is now alleviated with enteric-coated capsules which dissolve in the lower intestine.
+Of course, if too much fish oil is taken at one time, then since it is an oil, nausea may occur due to the liver being overwhelmed at that time.
+It is more likely to happen to seniors whose digestion is often impaired.

-Since it is hard to get a lot of Omega -3 in our diet unless we are consuming oily fish every day then it makes good sense to supplement in small daily doses .
-The amount taken will vary as to whether one just wants to consume for good health which may be 2 ( 1000mg ) capsules a day or 15 capsules a day for treating inflammatory disease like Arthritis or Autoimmune disorders. ( in which case liquid oil is generally used instead of capules ie 15ml day )
+It is hard to get a lot of Omega -3 in our diet unless we consume oily fish every day then it makes good sense to supplement in small daily doses.
+The amount taken will vary as to whether one wants to consume for good health, which may be 2 ( 1000mg ) capsules a day or 15 capsules a day for treating inflammatory diseases like Arthritis or Autoimmune disorders. ( in which case liquid oil is generally used instead of capsules, i.e. 15ml day )

-The importance of Omega -3 fatty acids to brain function relates to their role in Phospholipid composition of the nerve cell membranes .
+The importance of Omega -3 fatty acids to brain function relates to their role in the Phospholipid composition of the nerve cell membranes.
 Studies have shown that

 Fish oils influence –